Search RHCG Website

 What is bronchiolitis?

-Bronchiolitis is when the tiniest air passages in your baby’s lungs become swollen.
-This can make it more difficult for your baby to breathe.
-Usually, bronchiolitis is caused by a virus called respiratory syncytial virus (known as RSV).
+Bronchiolitis is when the smallest air passages in your baby’s lungs become swollen.
+This can make it harder for your baby to breathe.

+Bronchiolitis is usually caused by a virus called respiratory syncytial virus (known as RSV).
 Almost all children will have had an infection caused by RSV by the time they are two years old.
-It is most common in the winter months and usually only causes mild ‘cold-like’ symptoms.
-Most children get better on their own.

 What are the symptoms?

 • After a few days your baby’s cough may become worse.
-Your baby’s breathing may be faster
+Your baby’s breathing may be faster than normal, and it may become noisy.
+Your baby may need to make more effort to breathe

 How can I help my baby?

-• If your baby is already taking any medicines or inhalers, you should carry on using these.
-If you find it difficult to get your baby to take them, ask your doctor for advice
+• You should carry on giving any medicines or inhalers that your baby usually takes.
+If you find it hard to get your baby to take them, ask your doctor for advice

-• Make sure your baby is not exposed to tobacco smoke.
+Make sure your baby is not exposed to tobacco smoke.
 Passive smoking can seriously damage your baby’s health.
-It makes breathing problems like bronchiolitis worse
+It makes breathing problems like bronchiolitis worse.

 If you would like help to give up smoking you can get information / advice from your local pharmacist, GP surgery or by calling the Quit Your Way Scotland helpline on 0800 84 84 84 Mon-Fri 0800-2200 and Sat-Sun 0900-1700.